bmwcarit/joynr/wiki/jee.md

 By providing EJBs (or CDI Beans) which implement the `JoynrMessageProcessor` interface you are able to hook into the message creation process.
-Each filter is called in turn after the message has been created an is given the chance to perform any application specific customisations, such as adding custom headers, or mutating any existing ones.
+Each filter is called in turn after the message has been created and is given the chance to perform any application specific customisations, such as adding custom headers, or mutating any existing ones.

 Be careful that your processor doesn't perform any changes which render the message